RaymondOnn/Dendron/notes/tools.transform.spark.md

 ### The SparkSession Object

 - Recap: Every Spark program will start a driver.
-See [[tools.transform.spark.config.deploy]]
+See [[tools.transform.spark.config.deploy_mode]]
 - The driver process is initiated via the SparkSession object,
   - In some cases, for e.g. spark-shell, this is done automatically and assigned to the variable `spark`
   - With Spark apps, we have to create a SparkSession object manually: `SparkSession.builder().getOrCreate()`